xitara/oc-forms-plugin/README.md

 # Custom Forms

-October Plugin for self created and styled forms, with a variety of customisations, emailing, storing submissions, etc
+Winter Plugin for self created and styled forms, with a variety of customisations, emailing, storing submissions, etc

+Forked from the great OctoberCMS-Plugin [ABWebDevelopers\Forms](https://github.com/abwebdevelopers/oc-forms-plugin).
+Big thx to the developers.

-### Usage (October CMS)
+### Usage (Winter CMS)

 Simple.
 Firstly you will need a form.
 Installing this plugin will automatically generate a basic contact form.
 This can be deleted or used as a reference - up to you.

+### ToDo

+- remove yetii/html-element

 ##### Settings